 ½ cup frozen peas

 In a large sauté pan, over medium high heat warm the olive oil.
 Add the bacon and fry until crispy (about 8 minutes).
 Remove the bacon from the pan with a slotted spoon, and set aside to enjoy later.
 Leaving 2 tablespoons of the remaining fat in the pan and set aside the rest.

 Return the pan to medium high heat and add the carrots, onions, celery, cook 3-4 minutes, then add the garlic.
 Cook for 1 more minute.
 Set aside.

 In a food processor, puree the tomatoes and the tomato paste until well combined.
 Set aside.

 In a large Dutch Oven over high heat, combine 4 cups water and 4 cups chicken stock.
 Bring to a boil and add 1 Tablespoon of salt, the potatoes and gluten free pasta, cooking until noodles are 75% done, about 7-8 minutes.

-Add the mirepoix, corn, peas, cabbage, spinach and beans.
+Add the mirepoix, peas, cabbage, spinach and beans.
 Add the black pepper, red pepper flakes, basil and stir to combine.
 Add the tomato mixture, stirring and bring to a boil, and turn off.
 Serve.